 And I'm Kelly Rouse!
-Welcome back to the "Bear Facts", the weekly radio update from Bishop Garrigan High School.
+Welcome once again to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.

-Our Senior Spotlight this week shines on Kali Smith and Michaela Bormann.
+Our Senior Spotlight this week shines on Kali Smith.

-That's the "Bear Facts" for this week.
-Thanks for joining us, and be sure to catch our show again next week for more news from Bishop Garrigan High School.
+That's the "Bear Facts" for another week.
+Thanks for joining us, and be sure to tune in again next week to hear more news from Bishop Garrigan High School.